davenverse/shellfish/docs/introduction/index.md

 end Main
 ```

-On either way, the `IO` will be executed and all the computacion will be evaluated.
+On either way, the `IO` will be executed and all the computation will be evaluated.

 But why's that useful?
 Well, one of the advantages is referential transparency, and that basically means that we can replace the code wherever it is referenced and expect the same results every time: